Peter Pan (franchise): Peter Pan (1953)

 Peter Pan is a 1953 theatrical film based on the play Peter Pan; or, the Boy Who Wouldn't Grow Up by J. M. Barrie.

 Peter Pan: Return to Never Land (2002)

 Return to Never Land, also known as Peter Pan: Return to Never Land, is a 2002 theatrical film which serves as a sequel to the 1953 film.

-Tinker Bell (film series)
+Tinker Bell spin-off film series

-The Tinker Bell film series consists of six films, one half-hour special, and one six-minute short, and is based around the character Tinker Bell.
+The Tinker Bell film series consists of six films, one half-hour special, and one six-minute short, and is based around the character Tinker Bell, serving as both a spin-off and prequel film series to Peter Pan.

-Live-action remake

 Peter Pan & Wendy (2023)

-The Walt Disney Company released a live action Peter Pan movie titled Peter Pan & Wendy, directed by David Lowery, with a script he co-wrote with Toby Halbrooks and Joe Roth and Jim Whitaker serve as producers.
-Alexander Molony and Ever Anderson stars as Peter Pan and Wendy, respectively; while Jude Law, Yara Shahidi, Alyssa Wapanatâhk and Jim Gaffigan as Captain Hook, Tinker Bell, Tiger Lily and Mr. Smee.
+Peter Pan & Wendy is a live action adaptation of Peter Pan, directed by David Lowery, with a script he co-wrote with Toby Halbrooks and Joe Roth and Jim Whitaker serve as producers.
+Alexander Molony and Ever Anderson stars as Peter Pan and Wendy, respectively; while Jude Law, Yara Shahidi, Alyssa Wapanatâhk and Jim Gaffigan portrayed Captain Hook, Tinker Bell, Tiger Lily and Mr. Smee.
 The film was released on Disney+ in 2023.